sonic-net/SONiC/doc/dhcp_server/port_based_dhcp_server_high_level_design.md

 **2) Refresh counter table**

-Once dnsmasq receives or sends a DHCP packet, it would record it in logs.
+Once dnsmasq received or sent a DHCP packet, it would record it in logs.
 DhcpMgrd is to monitor changes of dnsmasq logs, and according to this log to update counter table DHCP_SERVER_IPV4_COUNTER in STATE_DB.

 ## 3.4 Lease Update Script
 Dnsmasq supports to specify a customize script to execute whenever a new DHCP lease is created, or an old one destroyed.
 We can update lease table in STATE_DB by this script.